modmore/docs/en/01_Agenda/v1/08_System_Events.md

 The use of these events allows additional code to be executed before and after saving and before deleting Agenda database entries.

-The following Agenda database objects invoke the OnAgendaBeforeSave, OnAgendaSave and OnAgendaBeforeRemove plugin events: AgendaCalendars, AgendaCategories, AgendaEventCursus, AgendaEventDates, AgendaEventImages, AgendaEvents, AgendaEventVideos and AgendaLocations.
+The following Agenda database objects invoke the system events: AgendaCalendars, AgendaCategories, AgendaEventCursus, AgendaEventDates, AgendaEventImages, AgendaEvents, AgendaEventVideos and AgendaLocations.